SerkanKorkusuz/My-Codecademy-Projects/README.md

 # My-Codecademy-Projects
-This repo includes my projects of codeademy
+This repo includes my projects of codecademy